Apple Orchards and the Environment

 Integrated fruit production and integrated pest managementOur farm is run with a strong environmental commitment.
 To this end fruit is produced using a system called integrated fruit production (IFP).
 Using this system alternative methods (integrated pest management (lPM) methods) are used to control pests and diseases.

 Examples of how pests are controlled are as follows:

-These can be sprayed with a naturally occurring virus (Gmnulosis
+These can be sprayed with a naturally occurring virus (Gmnulosis virus) which kills them.

 Fruit tree red spider mite

 These miniature pests suck sap from the apple leaves.
 However, they can be controlled by maintaining a population of predatory spiders within the orchard.
 The predator in question is called T.pyri, and we have had these in our orchard since 1993.
 As long as we do nothing to upset the predator population we needn't worry about the fruit tree red spider mite.

 These can be controlled by spraying with a naturally occurring bacteria; Bacillus thurengiensis (called Bt for short)

 Apple powdery mildew: Remove infected material in May; there should not be any secondary infections thereafter.

 Apple scab: Remove all the leaves in Autumn; we do this by spraying falling leaves with urea ( a fertilizer).
 This causes them to rot, and also encourages worms to chew the leaves.
 If there are no leaves left by spring-time then new infections can be minimized.